Township General Information

 To be prepared prior to or at the annual township meeting.
 Final action to approve the budget and levy must come from the Township Board.

 Instructions: Prepare Schedule C Form first, then Schedule B, then the Certificate of Levy.
-One copy of each of these documents must be filed with the County Auditor.
+One copy of each of these documents must be filed with the County Auditor by March 26, 2021.

-The annual township meeting is held the 3rd Tuesday in March.
-A meeting notice needs to be published in the newspaper at least ten (10) days prior to the meeting date.
-The publication must include the date, time and location of the annual meeting.
-It must also include items to be voted on (i.e. township officers and/or excess levy).
+The Annual Township Meeting is to be held on the third Tuesday in March (March 16, 2021).
+A meeting notice needs to be placed in the newspaper at least 10 days prior to the meeting.
+The newspaper notice/advertisement must include the following: date, time, location of the annual meeting and items to be voted on (i.e. township officers and/or excess levy) and the time at which polls will be open and closed.

 Instructions: Complete and publish notice of annual meeting.